luigitarallo/3-project-essentials-practice/README.md

 # Investment Calulator - React Course by Maximilian Schwarzmüller

-This is the third project built with React, developer while following the Udemy course React - The Complete Guide 2024 (incl.
+This is the third project built with React, developed while following the Udemy course React - The Complete Guide 2024 (incl.
 Next.js, Redux), taught by Maximilian Schwarzmüller.

 [Link to Udemy Course](https://www.udemy.com/course/react-the-complete-guide-incl-redux/)